 3. Compost Your Leftovers

 You might think it’s confusing, but starting a compost pile isn’t that hard.
-And there are so many waste items from your takeout dinner that can go in your compost.
+And so many waste items from your takeout dinner can go in your compost.
 Non-greasy vegetables, noodles, fruit peelings, and even brown paper bags and napkins can be composted.

 As for you city-dwellers, you have no more excuses for passing on compost.
 We’ve spelled out how to compost in urban areas, even if you don’t have time, space, or a backyard.